-Because sperm abnormalities are very common, don’t be surprised when it is one of the first items the doctor orders.
-The results will serve as a treatment guide with you and your partner.
 Be sure to review the results with your doctor to determine if there is a problem and what can be done to treat it.
 Don’t be afraid to ask questions.
 Understanding a diagnosis is important to success.
 Happy trying!

 Dr. Allison K. Rodgers is board certified in both Obstetrics and Gynecology and Reproductive Endocrinology and Infertility, and has been practicing medicine since 2004.
 She completed her residency at Case Western Reserve-Metrohealth Medical Center/Cleveland Clinic, followed by fellowship at University of Texas Health Science Center in San Antonio.
-Dr. Rodgers’ personal experiences with both secondary infertility and pregnancy loss have given her a unique insight into reproductive medicine, and she is well known for her compassionate and individualized patient care.
+Dr. Rodgers’ personal experiences with both secondary infertility and pregnancy loss have given her a unique insight into reproductive medicine.
+She is well known for her compassionate and individualized patient care.
 She has published many original research articles in top medical journals on topics such as endometriosis, tubal factor infertility, in vitro fertilization, and donor sperm.
 Her special interests include in vitro fertilization, male infertility, endometriosis, polycystic ovarian syndrome, unexplained infertility, recurrent pregnancy loss, and premature ovarian insufficiency.

 Schedule a consultation with one of our physicians by filling out the form below.